Author name: The Ugly Quacking Duck

 Until next time May the Father’s love go with you.
 73.

-New Episode: They Got It Off The Ground!
+They Got It Off The Ground!
 Read More »

 Who Pays When AI Eats The Grid